agricio/Aircnc/README.md

 ## 💻 The Project

 Aircnc is a project that will connect companys and programmers.
-The application works when a company open a rental space !
+The application works when a company open a rental space in your building to the programmer can rent!

-This App uses NodeJS in back-end and a no-relacional database MongoDB to share the data.
+This project is a copy of airbnb idea and used as porfolio with the intention of show skills.
+The project uses: NodeJS in back-end and a no-relacional database MongoDB to share the data.
 It also uses json API Rest to comunicate the back-end server with front-end biulded in ReactJS and the mobile app using React-Native and Expo CLI in the develop and runs on any mobile plataforms.

 <h3> 📱 Images of Project Mobile </br> </br>